Leta Hong Fincher: Early life and education

 Fincher was born in British Hong Kong to a Chinese-American mother with roots in Xiamen, Fujian, and a European-American father.
 She grew up in Canberra after her parents received tenures at Australian National University.
 Her mother, a linguist, and her father, a historian, were both Chinese scholars, and she spent a significant portion of her childhood travelling to and from China.
 As a child, she spoke Mandarin at home with her mother.

 Fincher attended Harvard University, where she completed her bachelor's degree in 1990, and later Stanford University for her master's degree in East Asian studies.
 She graduated from Tsinghua University with the first PhD for sociology awarded to an American.

 Career

 Fincher has written for several publications about feminism, especially in China.
 For her reports on women and feminism in China, Fincher won the Society of Professional Journalists' Sigma Delta Chi award.
 She has worked at Radio Free Asia (1996–1997), Asia Television (1997–1998), CNBC Asia (1998–1999), and Voice of America (2000–2003 and 2004–2009), and she has written for The New York Times, The Washington Post and The Guardian.

+Personal life

+She is married to New York Times reporter and author Michael Forsythe.